truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/_index.md

 Turn on SSH service.
 Go to **System Settings > Services** screen, verify the **SSH** service configuration, then enable it.

 ## Creating a Simplified Advanced Replication Task
-{{< hint type=important title="Periodic Snapshot Task Requirements" >}}
-When using the **Advanced Replication** screen, you must have an existing periodic snapshot task configured, and the naming schema for both the snapshot and replication tasks must match or the replication task fails.
-Create the periodic snapshot task using the default schema, and then create an advanced replication task.
-{{< /hint >}}

 To access advanced replication settings, click **Advanced Replication Creation** at the bottom of the first screen of the **Replication Task Wizard**.
 The **Add Replication Task** configuration screen opens.